bananafloss/dsda-4815/README.md

-# DSDA 4815 Demo Repository
+# DSDA 4815 Repository
-This is a repository for practicing Git and GitHub
+This is a repository for DSDA 4815 SPring 2026